 The bookstore offers a wide range of Buddhist books, zafus, incense, and accessories.
 Most items can be ordered by mail.
 It has its own entrance at 300 Page Street, just to the left of the main doors to Zen Center, and is accessible by ramp.

-City Center is located at 300 Page Street (at Laguna), near the Fell Street freeway exit.
-Limited on-street parking is available near the building.
+City Center is located at 300 Page Street (at Laguna), near the end of the Central Freeway in the Hayes Valley/Lower Haight neighborhood, which borders the Civic Center area.
+Limited on-street parking is available in the neighborhood; a public parking lot is also available on Franklin Street near Oak.
 Carpooling is encouraged.
-Muni buses #6, #7, and #71 run often and stop at Haight and Laguna, one block away.
-Trolleys running down Market Street are a 5-10 minute walk from City Center.
-You can also take the 21 Hayes (get off at Laguna and Hayes), or the 22 Fillmore (get off at Oak and Fillmore) and walk to our building.
-U.C.
-Extension at 55 Laguna Street (between Market and Haight) offers public parking at reasonable rates.
+Muni buses #6 and #71 run often and stop at either Haight and Laguna (one block away) or Haight and Buchanan (two blocks away).
+F line trolleys running down Market Street are a 5-10 minute walk from City Center.
+You can also take the 21 Hayes (get off at Laguna and Hayes), the 22 Fillmore (get off at Oak and Fillmore), or many of the rail lines (get off at Van Ness Station, or at Duboce and Church St.) and walk to our building.

 For additional directions if you are coming from outside of the city, click here.

 Volunteers are frequently needed in the kitchen, the office, the zendo, and the Outreach programs.
 If you would like to volunteer at Zen Center, please call the front office for details.